Ambrosius Francken I: Work

 During his Calvinist period (roughly 1579 to 1585) Ambrosius was responsible for a set of engravings called The Fate of Mankind that strongly criticised, even ridiculed, the Catholic clergy.

 Very few of his drawings have survived.
-Some drawings of scenes from the commedia dell’arte (including a drawing at the Amsterdam Museum) that are ascribed to Ambrosius I are interesting and show plays that he may have seen while residing in Fontainebleau in the 1570s.
+Some drawings of scenes from the commedia dell’arte (including a drawing at the Amsterdam Museum) that are ascribed to Ambrosius I are interesting and show commedia dell'arte performances that he may have seen while residing in Fontainebleau in the 1570s.
+It is possible the drawing was initially planned for a print project which eventually was not realized.
+He also provided designs for print projects in Antwerp including for a picture bible published in Antwerp between 1579 and 1585.
+In 1578 he designed a series on the theme of The Fate of Man, which comprised three prints: Vanitas, Casus Hominis, and Exitatio Hominis.
+In the same year he made the designs for a series of the Eight Virtues.